---

 Two structural features of science make the problem worse:

 - **Incentive misalignment.** Careers are built on novel, statistically significant findings.
 Null results don't get published, don't earn grants, and don't lead to promotions.
-This misalignment creates strong pressure (often unconscious) to find significance.
+This pressure (often unconscious) pushes researchers toward significance.

 **Pre-registration** means publicly committing to your research question, data collection plan, and analysis plan *before* looking at the data.
 This commitment eliminates researcher degrees of freedom by fixing the garden of forking paths in advance.
 A pre-registered analysis is a single, pre-specified test — not the survivor of many.
-Pre-registration doesn't prevent exploratory analysis; it simply requires labeling it honestly as exploratory (hypothesis-generating) rather than confirmatory (hypothesis-testing).
+Pre-registration doesn't prevent exploratory analysis; it requires labeling it honestly as exploratory rather than confirmatory.

 :::

-The lesson for this course: multiple testing corrections (Bonferroni, BH) handle the *known* multiplicity — the hundreds of tests the intern explicitly ran.
-Pre-registration and transparent reporting handle the *hidden* multiplicity — the choices a researcher makes before the final analysis ever appears.
-Both are manifestations of the same core problem: **if you test many things and cherry-pick, you will find "significance" whether or not anything is real.**
+The lesson: multiple testing corrections (Bonferroni, BH) handle the *known* multiplicity — the hundreds of tests you explicitly ran.
+Pre-registration and transparent reporting handle the *hidden* multiplicity — the choices made before the final analysis ever appears.
+Both are manifestations of the same core problem: **if you test many things and cherry-pick, you will find an apparent effect whether or not anything is real.**

 ```{python}